Louise Hart: Author, Poet and Photojournalist

 As noted above, Rosie's Rule, a novel that gives voice to young people on the issue of school violence was reviewed in the New York Times upon its release.
 The Revised Gift of Love is a collection of short stories that highlight the extraordinary experiences of "ordinary" people.
 Like "Gift", Rosie's Rule is available through Barnes and Noble and other reputable book retailers. .
-The novel that follows the experiences of a young student in urban schools is set in the city where the events upon which the novel is based occurred.
-A sequel to Rosie's Rule is expected in 2018.
+The novel that follows the experiences of a young student in urban schools is set in the city where the events upon which the novel is based occurred. .

 New Poems and TheIllustrated Book of Trees vols.
 I -IV focus on man's place in the cosmos and the great questions in our lives.
-Both are due to be released in 2017.
 Several of the Poet's peace poems were also featured on Poet's Against the War and included in a publication issued in honor of the birthday of M. Ghandi, father of India.
-The author has established a "blog" featuring essays and other creative writings at http://www.fromtheheart.motime.com.

-A special multimedia edition of "The Haunted House Diary" is available through Sirius Publications which also released "Grandma's Book of Recipes and Helpful Hints", "The Boy Who Knew and Other Stories", "Holiday Stories," "The Illustrated Book of Trees," Vols.
+A special multimedia edition of "The Haunted House Diary" is available on CD from the author as well as "Grandma's Book of Recipes and Helpful Hints", "The Boy Who Knew and Other Stories", "Holiday Stories," "The Illustrated Book of Trees," Vols.
 I and II, and "Prayers for the Temple Within".
-Contact Sirius Publications on the net to obtain copies of these works.
+Contact ths author to obtain copies of these works.

 In addition to pages devoted to new works, works in process, samples of her photography and poetry, this site now includes a new page dedicated to finding peaceful solutions to the conflicts that we face in this very troubled, war weary world.